 WWII proved a tragic correction, especially during the three-year German occupation, when famine set in.
 More Athenians died from starvation than were killed by the enemy.
 The suffering only continued during the bitter civil war that followed.

 In the 1990s, as part of an initial bid to host the Olympics, authorities embarked on an ambitious program to drag the city into the 21st century.
-Athens finally won the competition to host the 2004 Olympics, a deadline that fast-tracked infrastructure projects.
+Athens finally won the competition to host the 2004 Olympics, a deadline that fast-tracked infrastructure projects such as the expansion of the metro and a new airport.

 At the same time, Athens, a lively capital on the edge of Europe, was becoming more of a global destination for labour and safe harbour.
 In one decade, the city absorbed more than half a million migrants, a dramatic demographic shift.